What

 - Is the topic clear?

 - Is the thesis statement clear?
-Do you know where the essay
+Do you

 is going?